 Before discussing Clinical vs Biological death, let us look at each of the terms individually to get a better understanding.

-is defined as the period of respiratory, circulatory and brain arrest during which initiation of resuscitation can lead to recovery.
-Clinical death is therefore reversible.
+We can define it as the period of respiratory, circulatory and brain arrest during which initiation of resuscitation can lead to recovery.
+Note that because of this reason, Clinical death is therefore reversible.
 It usually begins with either the last agonal inhalation or the last cardiac contraction.

 • Absence of Pulse or blood pressure and is completely responsiveness to the most painful stimulus.